agm316/Food-Your-Way/README.md

 - migrate HATEOAS setup to react
 - will add specific filters (certain amount of calories, allergies, vegetarian/vegan options)

-FUTURE IMPROVEMENTS (not currently working on):
+FUTURE IMPROVEMENTS (will be added in Spring 2023):
 - Frontend (GUI)

 Authors: